devashish1914/cse15l-lab-reports/lab1.md

 # Lab Report 1
 ## `Command cd`
 **1. Working Directory:** `/home` \
-When the command `cd` is used with no arguments, nothing is printed and nothing happens.\
+When the command `cd` is used with no arguments, it takes the user back to the `/home` or original directory.\
 *Not an Error*\
 ![image](cd1.png)